Lenakeiz/ICN_programming_course_github_example/README.md

 # My First Git Repo

 This is a demo repository created for learning Git in the ICN programming course.

 ---
 Adding some content to our project description

+We are already masters in Git!